GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 -  TDD cycle:
   - **Write a test:** Write a "story" of the interface you wish you had, and the outputs of that interface
   - **Make it run:** Quickly get the bar to go green.
 Speed dominates everything else in this phase.
   - **Make it right:** Remove all duplication you have introduced/all code mess.
+This includes duplication between test and code.
 - As you refactor the code, you may realise that the interface you defined in the first step, isn't actually the best way to implement the required behaviour.
 As part of refactoring you can change the test to fit with your new understanding of how the interface should work.
 - **How to approach TDD - 3 stratergies:**
   - **Fake it:** To get to green, return a constant.
 Then when refactoring gradually remove constants till you have real code.
+(With faking values, you create data duplication.
+By removing this duplication you'll arrive at a proper implementation.)
   - **Use obvious implementation:** If there is an obvious solution, you can just implement this.
   - **Triangulation:** If you are struggling to see how to remove duplication, by adding more test cases it can help you generalise a problem.